-- ½ pound Ground Beef – I prefer a leaner ground beef here, like 85/15.
+- Ground Beef – ½ pound of ground beef.
+I prefer a leaner ground beef here, like 85/15.
 You can also use 80/20 ground chuck if you prefer it!

-- ½ pound Ground Pork – You’ll love the richness that ground pork adds to the dirty rice.
+- Ground Pork – ½ pound of ground pork.
+You’ll love the richness that ground pork adds to the dirty rice.
 Be sure not to use pork sausage – it might make the rice too salty!

-- ½ cup Onion – For this recipe, you’ll want the onion diced!
+- Onion – ½ cup of diced onion.
 I like to use a large white or yellow onion.

-- 1 cup Celery – You can slice or dice the celery here, depending on your preference!
+- Celery – 1 cup of celery.
+You can slice or dice the celery here, depending on your preference!
 Not everyone is a fan of celery, but it’s a must in any Cajun or Creole dish!

-- 1 Green Bell Pepper – I like to dice the green bell pepper for this recipe!
-I don’t recommend any other bell pepper for the green bell pepper, because the flavor is totally unique.
+- Green Bell Pepper – 1 green bell pepper.
+I like to dice the green bell pepper for this recipe!
+I don’t recommend any other bell pepper for the green bell pepper because the flavor is totally unique.

-- 1 tablespoon Minced Garlic – One tablespoon of minced garlic is about 6 cloves.
+- Minced Garlic – One tablespoon of minced garlic is about 6 cloves.
 You can use pre-minced garlic or mince your own!

-- 1 teaspoon Cajun Seasoning – I love how rich and flavorful Cajun seasoning is!
-Try my easy-to-make homemade spice blend or use store-bought!
-(See Tips & Recipe Notes)
+- Cajun Seasoning – 1 teaspoon of Cajun seasoning.
+I love how rich and flavorful Cajun seasoning is!
+Try my easy-to-make homemade spice blend, or use a store-bought brand!

-- ¼ teaspoon Salt & Pepper – This classic seasoning base will make sure our rice is perfectly seasoned!
+- Salt & Pepper – ¼ teaspoon of both salt and pepper.
+This classic seasoning base will make sure our rice is perfectly seasoned!
 You can add according to taste here.

-- 1½ cups Long Grain White Rice – You can’t have dirty rice without the rice!
-I like to rinse rice before cooking to remove excess starch (See Tips & Recipe Notes).
+- Long Grain White Rice – 1½ cups of long grain white rice.
+You can’t have dirty rice without the rice!
+I like to rinse rice before cooking to remove excess starch.

-- 3½ cups Beef Broth – If you have your own beef broth, that’s awesome!
+- Beef Broth – 3½ cups of beef broth.
+If you have your own beef broth, that’s awesome!
 If not, you can use store-bought broth or bouillon paste dissolved in hot water.

 I love how easy this flavor-packed dirty rice recipe is!
 Prep the veggies ahead of time to make cooking even easier.

-- Prep.
-Start the dirty rice by prepping your veggies: dice ½ cup of onion, 1 cup of celery, and 1 green bell pepper.
+Step 1: Prep.
+Start the dirty rice by prepping your veggies: dice ½ cup (80 grams) of onion, 1 cup (101 grams) of celery, and 1 green bell pepper.
 This is called the “holy trinity” in Cajun/Creole cooking and is the flavor base of the dish.
-Then, mince 1 tablespoon of garlic if using fresh.
+Then, mince 1 tablespoon (8 grams) of garlic if using fresh.
 Set aside.

-- Brown the meat.
-Next, brown ½ pound each of ground beef and pork in a large, heavy-bottomed skillet, frying pan, or Dutch oven over medium heat.
+Step 2: Brown the meat.
+Next, brown ½ pound (227 grams) each of ground beef and pork in a large, heavy-bottomed skillet, frying pan, or Dutch oven over medium heat.
 Then cook for 5 to 6 minutes, breaking apart the meat until crumbled and brown.

-- Sauté veggies.
-Once the meat is browned, add the prepared diced onion, celery, green bell pepper, garlic, and seasoning (1 teaspoon Cajun seasoning, ¼ teaspoon each salt & pepper).
+Step 3: Sauté veggies.
+Once the meat is browned, add the prepared diced onion, celery, green bell pepper, garlic, and seasoning (1 teaspoon (2 grams) of Cajun seasoning, ¼ teaspoon (1.5 grams) of each salt & pepper).
 Stir these into the browned meat and sauté the vegetables until slightly softened, about 4 to 5 minutes.

-- Add the rice.
-To the seasoned meat and veggies, add 1 ½ cups long-grain white rice and stir into the meat mixture.
-Then, pour in 3 ½ cups of beef broth and stir.
+Step 4: Add the rice.
+To the seasoned meat and veggies, add 1½ cups (278 grams) of long-grain white rice and stir into the meat mixture.
+Then, pour in 3½ cups (828 milliliters) of beef broth and stir.
 Bring the rice mixture to a boil, then reduce heat to low.
 Cover the pan and simmer for 20 minutes.

-- Finish and serve.
+Step 5: Finish and serve.
 After 20 minutes, turn off the heat and leave the dirty rice covered.
 Let the rice sit covered for an additional 5 minutes.
-After the rice sits for 5 minutes, fluff with a fork.
+After the rice sits for 5 minutes, fluff it with a fork.
 If desired, you can garnish the rice with fresh chopped parsley before serving.

 - Rinse the rice before adding to the meat to make sure it cooks up fluffy!
 Add the rice to a fine-mesh strainer and run under cool water until the water is mostly clear.
 Shake out excess water, then it’s ready to add to the meat!